 Or visit the Dinosaur Den at the Morris Museum to touch a real dinosaur egg, follow dinosaur tracks, make a dinosaur track rubbing, and hear the simulated sound of a honking Hadrosaur.
-The state has yielded some of the earliest mammal fossils in the world, including a very rare baby mastadon and the duck-billed Hadrosaur.
+The state has yielded some of the earliest mammal fossils in the world, including a very rare baby Mastodon and the duck-billed Hadrosaur.

-Take a trip to Cleveland and visit the only museum where you can see Nanotyrannus and Albertaceratops.
+Take a trip to Cleveland's Museum of Natural History and visit the only museum where you can see Nanotyrannus and Albertaceratops.